tradingticket/TradeItIosTicketSDK2/README.md

 ## Launching the TradeIt Screens

 This is the minimal effort integration using all of the workflows and screens included in the SDK.
-The `TradeItLauncher` is the central object for initiating screens using the TradeIt screens.
+The `TradeItLauncher` is the central object for initiating flows using the TradeIt screens.

 ```swift
 let launcher = TradeItLauncher(apiKey: API_KEY, environment: TradeItEmsTestEnv)